easeaico/pulse-go/docs/Methodology/CardiovascularMethodology.md

 </table>
 <br>
 @endhtmlonly
-<i>Figure 12.
-This ventricular tachycardia ECG waveform is used for both stable and unstable types and is scaled to the heart rate. </i>
+<i>@figuredef {ECFVentricularTachy} This ventricular tachycardia ECG waveform is used for both stable and unstable types and is scaled to the heart rate. </i>
 </center><br>

 Pulse will transition the patient to this heart rate over 60s.
 For stable ventricular tachycardia, the heart rate baseline is set to 130.
 For unstable ventricular tachycardia, the heart rate baseline is set to 160.
 The blood pressure was reduced through for unstable ventricular tachycardia by adding systemic compliance and resistance modifiers.
-The heart rate and blood pressure for stable and unstable ventricular tachycardia are shown in Figure 13.
+The heart rate and blood pressure for stable and unstable ventricular tachycardia are shown in @equationref {ECGHRVentricularTachy}.
 All feedback and imapcts from additional actions will still impact the hemodynamics of the cardiovascular system from this new starting rate.

 <center>